ANNOUNCEMENTS

 EVALUATION

-Systems will undergo both automatic evaluation metrics and human evaluation by native speakers for a comprehensive assessment of translation quality.
+Systems will undergo both automatic evaluation metrics (using BLEU, ChrF, TER, COMET etc.) and human evaluation by native speakers for a comprehensive assessment of translation quality.

 CONTACT